CloudLabs-MOC/CloudLabs-SEED/Network Security/Packet Sniffing & Spoofing/Packet-Sniffing-&-Spoofing.md

 - Capture the TCP packets with a destination port number in the range from 10 to 100.

 Task 2.1C: Sniffing Passwords.
-Please show how you can use your sniffer program to capture the pass- word when somebody is using telnet on the network that you are monitoring.
+Please show how you can use your sniffer program to capture the pass-word when somebody is using telnet on the network that you are monitoring.
 You may need to modify your sniffer code to print out the data part of a captured TCP packet (telnet uses TCP).
 It is acceptable if you print out the entire data part, and then manually mark where the password (or part of it) is.